Making great literacy lessons easy. Why join Plazoom?

 Personification peer evaluation

 However, you should also encourage young writers to stand their ground if they believe the criticism is unfounded.
-It is quite possible that the reader has simply misunderstood and a gentle defence provokes an “Oh yeah!
+It is quite possible that the reader has simply misunderstood.
+A gentle defence may provoke an “Oh yeah!
 I get it now!” response.

 Hopefully, these tips have opened your eyes to the possibilities of personification and sparked your enthusiasm for teaching it with greater confidence.
 If so, this blog will have performed its job admirably.